EricomSoftwareLtd/Shield/Setup/Shield-Changelog.md

 - Pre-installation checks are performed before installation.
 - Background tabs are handled with a dedicated timeouts (for edit and for read-write tabs) and become dormant when these timeouts are met.
 This is done to reduce hardware usage and improve resources management.
 - Resource computation - CPU and memory usage is constantly monitored and displayed in the dashboard.
 Number of available standby remote browsers is defined by this information.
-- External Proxy - when an external proxy is used, its the connection settings need to be updated.
-Further details can be found here.
+- Upstream Proxy - when an upstream proxy is used, its the connection settings need to be updated.
-Feature Enhancements:
 - Dashboard now includes more details about the system, including CPU and memory, total and average.
 Nodes table was also updated to include more data.
 - Links and pop ups are opened seamlessly, except for certain cases where this is technically problematic - then a relevant message is issued to the user, to allow pop-ups per the specific site.
 - Added Support for Zoom in Browser and DPI Settings, Zoom can be changed using keyboard, mouse, browser.